Moutazbaaj/ESP32-Smart-Rover/README.md

 ---

-> 📘 Full code examples, diagrams, and wiring visuals will be providedd later in this repo.
+> 📘 diagrams, and wiring visuals will be providedd later in this repo.
 > Developed and tested using Arduino IDE with ESP32 board definitions installed.

 ---